Update - The EPA Has approved Oxalic acid for the treatment of Varroa Destructo in honey bee colonies! See this link for the EPA Document

 I have mites what do I do?

-We offer treatment services in Lenoir, Greene, Pitt, Craven, Duplin, Wayne and Jones counties.
-The cost is $5.00 per hive plus a $35 travel / fuel fee.
+We offer varroa mite treatment service in Lenoir, Greene, Pitt, Craven, Duplin, Wayne and Jones counties.
+The cost is $5.00 per hive plus a $35 travel/fuel fee.
 There is a large discount for a large number of hives.
 The more hives, the larger the discount.
-If brood is still present at time of treatment the treatment must be repeated three times to get 100% mite kill.
+If brood is still present at the time of treatment the treatment must be repeated three times to get 100% mite kill.
 This is due to the fact that treatment does not kill mites which are incubating inside of sealed brood cells.
 The first treatment kills exposed mites, the second treatment done 5 days later kills hatching mites and the last treatment in another 5 days kills the last of the mites.
 The price is per treatment day, not for the whole series.
 You can treat just once if you have us come out in the late fall early winter.
 The queen will have stopped brood production and therefore there will be no mites in sealed brood.
 So the first treatment will be all you need.

-We treat using an oxalic acid vaporizer placed directly in the entrance to the hive, or from the rear if your hive is equiped with a hive beetle trap or screened bottom board.
+We treat using an oxalic acid vaporizer placed directly in the entrance to the hive, or from the rear if your hive is equipped with a hive beetle trap or screened bottom board.
 We do not fog or drizzle.

 How do I order this service?

-In our store, you will find the Varroa Treatment Service product.
+We currently offer varroa mite treatment service in Lenoir, Greene, Pitt, Craven, Duplin, Wayne and Jones counties in North Carolina.
+To order the service go to our store, you will find the Varroa Treatment Service product.
 Simply order the product and select how many hives are to be treated.